daochenzha/ltsm/tutorial/README.md

 ## :bookmark: Step 2: Customize your own LTSM-bundle

-### :pushpin: Now, it's time to build you own LTSM-bundle!!
+### :cyclone: Now, it's time to build you own LTSM-bundle!!

 #### (1) Explore [Word Prompt] and [Linear Tokenization] on gpt2-medium
 ```bash